-After launching your startup, it can take painstakingly long to start getting traction and selling your product.
+After launching your SaaS product, it can take painstakingly long to start getting traction and selling your product.
 However, if your pre-launch PR strategies were done right beforehand, it is possible that by now you have some beta users and have appeared in a few blog posts or news outlets online.
-In case you didn’t do pre-launch campaigns, it might be a huge task growing your initial numbers faster.
+In case you didn’t do pre-launch campaigns, it might be a huge task to grow your initial numbers faster.
 For both these two types of startups, post-launch strategies like the ones discussed below can propel your product to the next heights.

 1. Sell the value of your product

 Understanding the impact of your product in the current market enables you to come out with the best tactics and strategies for getting customers.
 From both expressively done videos to blog posts, startups that understand what their product brings on board to the users are able to exponentially sell that value.